 10. Removing fulled wool fabric from traditional hammer 'valker'

 The hours of pounding hooks the microscopic barbs on the wool fibers to each other, making the fabric dense and strong.

 11. Every inch of fabric must be carefully inspected

 12. Tiny knots or fiber clumps are removed

-13. Tiny metal brushes brush up fiber ends on fabric surface
+13. Metal brushes raise up fiber ends on fabric surface

 Loden can also be brushed specifically for water resistance by brushing all the fibers ends in one direction resulting in something like short fur.
 This method is used in our overcoats and is called a 'strichloden' finish.

 14. Finished Loden wool fabrics